json0388/ELEC-1005-Assignment2-Group14/README.md

+Version 2.1.1.1

+-Completed the UI of whole Warehouse

 Version 2.1.1

--Completed the design of Subpage of Warahouse
+-Completed the design of Subpage of Warehouse

 Version2.0.1

--The warehouse function has been initialized
+-he warehouse function has been initialized
 -The map has been upload to the moudle